This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 The amount of study time a student needs will vary greatly depending upon the individual's ability and understanding in a particular subject.
 It is usually recommended that a student spend at least two hours studying outside of class for every credit hour of class time.

 Undergraduate applications are processed on an on-going process throughout the year.
 Applicants will typically be notified of an admissions decision within 3-4 weeks, once their application and transcripts have been received.
 It is recommended that high school students apply early in their senior year.
-The following undergraduate programs have an application deadline of January 15:
+The Physician Assistant program has an application deadline of November 1.

 It is easy to apply to Gannon!
 You can either apply online or apply via a printed application.
 The application fee is $25.
 Submit your application, along with official high school transcripts, test scores and personal statement to the Office of Admissions, 109 University Square, Erie, PA 16541-0001.

 While Gannon does not offer an Early Decision Program, Gannon accepts applications year-round through a rolling admissions process.
-The application deadline for the affiliated pharmacy programs and the LECOM 4+4 Medical Program is January 15.
+The application deadline for the Physician Assistant program is November 1.

 We encourage all students to visit and learn more about Gannon.
 Visits include a meeting with an admissions representative and a campus tour led by one of our student Gannon Guides.
 We also offer you the opportunity to meet with faculty in your area of interest and our financial aid representatives.
 We typically offer visits at 10:30am and 1:30pm daily.
 You can request by calling our Campus Visit Coordinator at 1-800-GANNON-U (1-800-426-6668) ext.
 7407.